John A. Pollock, Ph.D.Professor and Co-Director of the Chronic Pain Research Consortium / Director of the Partnership in Education

 In 2013, Dr Pollock was recipient of the Bayer School of Natural and Environmental Sciences Award for Excellence in Teaching, in recognition of outstanding instruction provided.
 Later that same year, Dr. Pollock was honored with Duquesne University President's Award for Excellence in Teaching.

-In 2014, the Dr. Pollock, along with Dr. Jelena Janjic, shared the inaugural Provost's Interdisciplinary Research Consortia Grant (PIRC Grant), which provides University funding for interdisciplinary research and scholarship for the Chronic Pain Research Consortium.
+In 2014, the Dr. Pollock, along with Dr. Jelena Janjic, shared the inaugural Provost's Interdisciplinary Research Consortia Grant, which provides University funding for interdisciplinary research and scholarship for the Chronic Pain Research Consortium.

 BIOL 475/575 Neurobiology